kellysondias/events-api/README.md

 ### Installation

 1. Clone the GitHub repository in the desired folder.
-You can do it by copying the https or ssh link or downloading the zip file:
+You can do it by copying the https link, the ssh link or downloading the zip file:
    <img src="./public/img/screenshot_1.png">

 -   cloning with https link: